liorcode/sonoff-control-server/README.md

 ### SSL Certificate

-Next, as the device requires an SSL connection, you will need to generate a self-signed SSL certificate.
+Next, as the device requires an SSL connection, you will need to generate an SSL certificate.
-You can do it easily using openssl.
-For example, this will generate a key for 1 year, with no passphrase protection.
+You can generate a self-signed one easily using openssl.
+For example, this will generate a key for 1 year, with no passphrase protection:
 ```
 openssl req -x509  -nodes -newkey rsa:4096 -keyout server.key -out server.cert -days 365
 ```
-Place the generated key and certificate in the "certs" directory and add them to the `.env` configuration file.
+Add the file paths to the `.env` configuration file.

 # installing and running